ContextMapper/contextmapper.github.io/_docs/modeling-tools/rapid-ooad.md

    the application from a more physical perspective)
    - We offer transformations to model the FEATURE or APPLICATION Bounded Contexts in terms SYSTEMS in order to model the physical (deployment) perspective.
      - Find more about the different types of Bounded Contexts [here](/docs/bounded-context/#bounded-context-type).
-   - The generated Bounded Context model the different systems or tiers of one application (frontend and backend, and/or other tiers).
+   - The generated Bounded Context model the different systems or subsystems of one application (frontend and backend, and/or other subsystems).

 In the following we illustrate the process with an example (fictitious insurance example).